Skip Navigation

 • Grades 3-12 $1,300/Year

-• Dual Instruction and/or Modifications: Students are scheduled in dual instruction class(es) with the instructor of the course and LIFE special education certified teacher or assistant who provides targeted instruction and/or modifications to curriculum or instruction
+• Dual Instruction and/or Modifications: Students are scheduled in dual instruction class(es) with the instructor of the course and LIFE special education certified teacher or assistant who provides targeted instruction and/or modifications to the curriculum or instruction.

 • Grades: K - 12: $6,750/Year: Full Dual Instruction: Student is placed in three or more dual instruction classes